 Anyone who invests in the stock market should be curious about the best health care stocks to buy.
-Along with college tuition, health care is one of the few economic segments where spending has risen far faster than inflation.
+Along with college tuition, health care is one of the few economic segments where spending has risen faster than inflation.
 Both of those trends are fundamentally unsustainable, but until Washington does something about it — and as long as Americans’ own health care bills keep rising — individual investors might as well profit from the sector themselves.
-In a sector with enormous variety, here are 10 of the best health care stocks to buy for 2019.
+In a sector with enormous variety, here are the 10 best health care stocks to buy for 2019.

 AbbVie owns the single best-selling drug in the entire world: Humira, AbbVie’s blockbuster treatment for arthritis, Crohn’s disease, ulcerative colitis, plaque psoriasis and other indications.
 Last quarter, ABBV reported $3.5 billion in Humira sales alone, as the competition for a drug like Humira is sparse and the company knows it.
 Two pen-based doses of the injected drug, which usually must be taken every two weeks, cost roughly $5,000 without insurance.
-Trading at 10 times forward earnings, ABBV also boasts a 4.8 percent dividend and a remarkable 45-year streak of increasing its dividend payment annually.
+Trading at 10 times forward earnings, ABBV also boasts a 4.9 percent dividend and a remarkable 45-year streak of increasing its dividend payment annually.
 For those reasons, ABBV is one of the best health care stocks to buy for 2019.

 Zoetis, since its 2013 spin-off from Pfizer (PFE), has done quite well for itself as a standalone company.
 As a market leader in animal medicine, Zoetis is differentiated in a market full of companies trying to do the same thing.
 In its most recent quarter, revenue grew 10 percent and earnings per share jumped 16 percent, as sales of companion animal products in the U.S. grew 20 percent.
 Dermatology products and parasiticides drove much of the growth.
-Though livestock vaccines used to make up the majority of ZTS’s business, the “bull market” in household pets, driven increasingly by millennials, makes Zoetis one of the best health care stocks to buy.
+Though livestock vaccines used to make up the majority of ZTS’s business, the bull market in household pets, driven increasingly by millennials, makes Zoetis one of the best health care stocks to buy.

-If there’s one thing you should know about the $18 billion San Rafael, California-based biotechnology company, it’s that BioMarin is a far riskier bet than the other nine stocks on this list.
+If there’s one thing you should know about the $17 billion San Rafael, California-based biotechnology company, it’s that BioMarin is a far riskier bet than the other nine stocks on this list.
 That greater risk translates to greater potential reward, but BMRN still isn’t something you want to bet the farm on.
 BioMarin focuses on rare diseases and so-called “orphan drugs,” which affect very small portions of the population but usually end up having extremely high price tags when approved.
 BioMarin also gets tax benefits to incentivize orphan drug production, and currently has seven on the market.
 BMRN also has two Phase 3 drugs in its pipeline.